Plumbing Mistakes That Can Cost You Big: Avoid These 5 Errors

 Plumbing is a funny thing.
 There’s an intricate and crucial series of pipes right inside the walls of your house, and yet you often don’t think about them until something goes wrong.
-But here’s the thing about plumbing: Make one little mistake, like one of the five mentioned below, you could end up paying big in the long run.
+But here’s the thing about plumbing: Make one little mistake, like one of the five mentioned below, and you could end up paying big in the long run.

 #1 Using Cheap Plumbing Materials

+When it comes to plumbing, quality matters.
 A homeowner might take the plumbing in a home for granted because it doesn’t seem important, but mistakes with these fixtures can lead to big expenses.
 You might think that buying the lowest-priced plumbing materials when building a home or business is a great way to save money, but it actually leads to huge expenses later.

 When building a new property or making major repairs, you want commercial plumbing fixtures that will last for up to 40 years, especially the pipes, hangers, and connectors that are located inside walls.
 Replacing these items requires making holes in drywall or wood paneling along with a major expense for labor.